SuperbTUM/real-time-ReID-tracking/README.md

 ## Introduction

-This is a project of real-time multiple object tracking in person re-identification.
+This is a project of real-time re-identification & multiple object tracking.
 The proposal is to re-design the Re-ID model and try to obtain a stronger backbone.
 Several thoughts were applied and will be discussed throughly in the following chapters.

 The baseline is a Yolov5(now is YoloV8!) based DeepSort(now is DeepOCSort!) algorithm and can be found [here](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch).
 The author has updated his repository with import of fast-reid package.
 I developed my code with Dec.
 2021 version when the re-id model from scratch existed.
 The baseline backbone was ResNet-18(now is OSNet!).